 Amid all of the alphabet soup of TV terms like OLED, HDMI, ARC, HDR, and QLED, you can now add another to the list: Mini-LED.
 While not a household term just yet, it has the potential to significantly reshape the TV landscape by offering much better brightness and contrast without the need for expensive and exotic display technologies like microLED.

-LED and QLED TVs (which are essentially a subset of LED TVs) use LEDs as their backlights.
-But all TVs using this technology are not created equal.
-Inexpensive LED TVs may use only a few LEDs arranged around the outside edges — thus the term, edge-lit TVs — while the most expensive sets use hundreds of LEDs arranged in a grid-like pattern behind the LCD matrix.
+LED TVs and QLED TVs (which are essentially a subset of LED TVs) use LEDs as their backlights.
+But not all TVs using this technology are created equal.
+Inexpensive LED TVs may use only a few LEDs arranged around the outside edges — thus the term “edge-lit” TVs — while the most expensive sets use hundreds of LEDs arranged in a grid-like pattern, sub-divided into individually controlled zones.
+These are known as full-array local dimming (or FALD for short).
 The general rule here is that the more LEDs you can pack into a backlight, the brighter it will get and the more control you’ll have over that brightness in very specific areas of the TV’s image.

 In a perfect world, you’d have one LED for every pixel in an LCD matrix, but right now, that’s impossible.
 There’s a physical limit to the number of regular LEDs you can squeeze into a given space, which is determined by the size of the LEDs themselves.
 The bigger they are, the fewer you can use.

 Mini-LED: A big leap in getting small

 This size-based constraint on the number of possible LEDs is what makes mini-LED technology so exciting.
 It breaks through the previous size barrier by introducing LEDs that are much smaller than any that have been used so far.
 We’re talking about being able to fit thousands of LEDs in a space that once could support only hundreds.